yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 For QUIC-on-TLS, refer to Sec.
 9.2 of {{?RFC9001}}.

 For other protocols, generic guidance is given in Sec.
 8 and Appendix E.5 of {{RFC8446}}.
-Given the complexity, we RECOMMEND to avoid this feature altogether unless an explicit specification exists for the protocol in question.
+Given the complexity, we RECOMMEND to avoid this feature altogether unless an explicit specification exists for the protocol in question to clarify when 0-RTT is appropriate and secure.
+This can take the form of an IETF RFC, a non-IETF standard, or even documentation associated with a non-standard protocol.

 # Recommendations: Cipher Suites
 {: #detail}